AlexHumpert/Alex_Data_Analytics_Portfolio/README.md

 * To significantly curb C02 emissions, wealthier industrialized countries will need to lead the way.

 # [Project 5: Google Data Studio - Dashboard of Fintech vs AI Unicorns](https://datastudio.google.com/s/qmprAyzjoY0)
 Deep Contractor, Associate Data Scientist at CelebalTech and Kaggle Datasets Master posted a csv file of all current Unicorn Companies in the world.
-The following Google Data Studios dashboard explores differences between fintech and AI unicorns across features such as - count, valuations, years founded and geographical concentration.
+The following Google Data Studios dashboard explores differences between fintech and AI unicorns across features such as - number of investors, valuations, years founded and geographical concentration.
 Some insights from a first glance of the dashboard are the following:
 * Fintech has the highest number of unicorns (205) and AI has the 4th highest (72).
 * Despite Fintech having a higher count and total valuation ($blns), AI unicorns has a higher average valuation of 4.31 vs 3.38 $bln.
 * USA is leading the race in AI and Fintech unicorns - 148.
 However, between the two industries, is home overwhelmingly to Fintech unicorns (108 vs 40).